SabrinaPau/02_python-basics/README.md

 # Python Basics

-In this Repository you can find Jupyter-Notebooks that you should **work on together as Pair-Programmers**.
+In this Repository you can find Jupyter-Notebooks on the Python Basics that you should **work on together as Pair-Programmers**.

+## Task
+Before you start, activate your nf_base environment.

-Please work on the notebooks in the order listed below:
+Please work in pairs through all the notebooks in this particular order:

 [Coding best practices](./Coding_best_practices.ipynb)